-Non-discrimination and equality are key human rights principles that apply to the right to education.
+Non-discrimination and equality are key human rights that apply to the right to education.
 States have the obligation to implement these principles at national level.
 National laws can prohibit discrimination and create an environment enabling greater equity.
 Furthermore, affirmative action and promotional measures are often necessary in order to eliminate existing inequalities and disparities in education.

 The UNESCO video below explains what the data tells us about the marginalised groups of children who are excluded from education.